Brazil impeachment battle rests on a handful of votes

 Or they could just abstain, because they are unsure impeachment will succeed and are not prepared to commit themselves to an uncertain post-Rousseff scenario, said Petrus.

-"The offer of jobs will lure some, but uncertainty over what comes next will keep others away, preferring not to back Dilma or a future Temer government that might not succeed," Petrus said.
-"Their absence will work in Rousseff's favour."
+"The offer of jobs will lure some, but uncertainty over what comes next will keep others away, prefering not to back Dilma or a future Temer government that might not succeed," Petrus said.
+"Their absence will work in Rousseff's favor."

 (Editing by Daniel Flynn and Andrew Hay)